 Correction: It is!

 The idea of hopping on and off planes every few weeks/months is still a bit of a novelty to many within the Caribbean.
 There remains this expectation that as women we need stability in our lives – stable job, stable relationship, stable home.
 All of which are all well and good.
 But stability doesn’t look the same to everyone.
 For me, my spirit always feels more settled when I’m exploring a foreign land than when I’m at home.
-And can be done while traveling.
 However, I often note a layer of concern from many people inquiring about my travel habits and the fact that I seem more focused on hopping on a plane than getting a new office job to replace the old one I hated; or, y’know, getting married.

 How to deal: